markmehere/Aerofoil/README.txt

 Other parts:
 - CompileShadersD3D11: Compiles D3D11 shaders into C++ files containing the compiled shader data.
 - ConvertColorCursors: Extracts color cursors and icons from the application resources and dumps them to .CUR and .ICO files.
 Required because Windows has no API for creating color cursors at runtime.
-- GpApp2: To be renamed.
-Contains Glider resource sources.
+- GliderProData: Glider PRO resource sources.
-- hqx2bin: Converts BinHex to MacBinary
+- hqx2bin: Converts BinHex to MacBinary (not really used any more)
 - hqx2gp: Converts BinHex to .gpr, .gpd, and .gpf (resource fork data, data fork data, and Finder data, respectively)
 - FTagData: Copies a data-only file to a .gpd and creates a .gpf for it
-- ImportCharSet: Imports the Unicode MacRoman description into a code page table.
 - PictChecker: Experimental app that extracts all of the PICT resources from all of the houses and dumps them to PNG.
 Used to verify that the PICT loader works.
+- MacRomanConverter: Micro-library that converts the Mac Roman character set to Unicode.

 Aerofoil is intended to be primarily a straight port, retaining most of the look and feel of the original.